XiangZ-0/EVDI/README.md

 - `--save_path` : path of reconstruction results.

 ### Train
-If you want to train your own model, please prepare the blurry images and events in the following directory structure:
+If you want to train your own model, please prepare the blurry images and events in the following directory structure (an example data is provided in './Database/Raw/' for reference):
 ```
 <project root>
   |-- Database